Last update: March 4th, 2022 at 10:42 am

 The Michelin Star Rating System

-* A one star Michelin rating means the restaurant has very good cooking in its category.
+* A one star Michelin rating means the restaurant has “High quality cooking, worth a stop!”

 To our absolute delight, as we walked in the restaurant with a bit of trepidation, we noticed that there was another family of four with children slightly younger than ours.
-This french family looked very much at ease with Michelin star dining and I couldn’t help but notice that their kids ordered the full adult set menu, not the modified kids’ menu.
+This french family looked very much at ease with Michelin star dining.
+I also couldn’t help but notice that their kids ordered the full adult set menu, not the modified “menu d’enfant”.

 A Michelin Menu